krishaamer/green-filter-research/research/_thesis.typ

 ==== New Metrics
 <new-metrics>
-- In taiwan, the #emph[FTSE4Good TIP Taiwan ESG Index] tracks ESG-rated companies on the Taipei stock market @taiwanindexTIPTaiWanZhiShuGongSi2024.
+- In Taiwan, the #emph[FTSE4Good TIP Taiwan ESG Index] tracks ESG-rated companies on the Taipei stock market @taiwanindexTIPTaiWanZhiShuGongSi2024.

 Degrowth proponents are pessimistic it’s possible to decouple greenhouse gas emissions from economic growth; historical data shows does not show any decoupling.
 Some data from China shows decoupling?